lemocla/Which-way-is-up/README.md

         - As a site user, I want a responsive website so that I can access it on different devices
         - As a site user, I want to easily navigate across the site so that I can find the information I need
         - As a site user, I want to read about the artist so that I can learn about his background and exhibitions
-        - As a site user, I want to view the artist work so that can understand meaning and what his pieces are about
+        - As a site user, I want to view the artist work so that I can understand meaning and what his pieces are about
         - As a site user, I want to see the details for an artwork so that I can get a better appreciation and decide if I would want to buy it
-        - As site user, I want to engage with the artist work so that I can be part of the artist community
+        - As site user, I want to engage with the artist work so that I can be part of his community

     2. **Shopping experience**
         - As a shopper, I want to view all the artwork available so that I can quickly have an overview of what is on offer